Optional Responses

 ## Parcel Number

-A `parcel` is a unique identifier assigned to a specific piece of land by a local government or tax authority.
-This number is used to track property ownership, taxation, and legal descriptions of the land.
-This is especially useful for real estate professionals, developers, and government agencies who need precise and up-to-date property data for various applications.
+A `parcel` is a unique identifier assigned to a specific piece of land by a local government or tax authority, used to track property ownership, taxation, and legal descriptions.

 ## GEOID

-A `geoid`, or Geographic Identifier, is a code that uniquely identifies a specific geographic area, such as a census block, tract, county, or state.
-It is often used in demographic and spatial analysis to link geographic areas to census data or other geographic datasets.
-When your API returns a GEOID, it allows users to accurately associate data with specific locations, facilitating tasks like demographic analysis, redistricting, or regional planning.
-This is particularly valuable if you need to analyze data across different geographic regions.
+A `geoid` (Geographic Identifier) is a code that uniquely identifies a specific geographic area, such as a census block, tract, county, or state.
+It is used to link geographic areas to census data or other geographic datasets.

 ## GERS

-A `gers` is an id provided by [Overture Maps](https://overturemaps.org/).
-Overture Overture has some super cool data on places in the US.
-You can return gers along with a placekey to make it easy to join other datasets to the Overture Maps open datasets.
+A `gers` is an identifier provided by [Overture Maps](https://overturemaps.org/).
+You can return `gers` along with a Placekey to join datasets with the Overture Maps open datasets.
+This field returns `null` if no Overture Maps identifier is available for the location.

 ---